Translated by Hilary Keyes

 9. Atami - Luxuriate in One of Japan's Best Known Resorts

 Atami is a hot spring town on the ocean in Shizuoka, and thanks to its onsen, it has become one of the best known and most popular resorts to visit in Japan.
 While this might make it sound crowded, Atami is also very laidback, and a restful place to visit.
+It is located just half an hour from Tokyo Station via Shinkansen––we highly recommend utilizing the Japan Rail Pass for your trip.

 Here you'll find flower gardens, a historical castle, shrines, art museums, beaches, and of course, plenty of hot springs to enjoy all year long.